-- When a pupil's attendance record already includes any level of unauthorised absence. - Where a pupil's attendance rate is already below (95%) or will fall to or below that level as a result of taking leave.
+- When a pupil's attendance record already includes any level of unauthorised absence. - Where a pupil's attendance rate is already below (95%) or will fall to or below that level as a result of taking holiday leave.

 Any period of leave taken without the agreement of the school, or in excess of that agreed, will be classed as unauthorised and may attract sanctions such as a Penalty Notice.
-This is regardless of a pupil's percentage attendance.